pnlong/finding_a_roommate/README.md

 ---

 ## Programs
 The various programs that will help me find a roommate.
+These programs seem to require a strong internet connection, since on weak connections, Selenium tries to perform actions before a page is fully loaded, causing the code to break.

 ### *bot.py*
 The main bot that reads Instagram DMs and posts snippets and pictures of admittees to the Instagram account.
 Run with: